karatelabs/karate/karate-gatling/README.md

 }
 ```

-The `List` of `catNames` above is actually initialized (only once) by a [Java API call](https://github.com/intuit/karate#java-api) to another Karate feature like this.
-If you use `true` instead of `false` below, the `karate-config.js` will be honored.
+The `List` of `catNames` above is actually initialized (only once) by a [Java API call](https://github.com/intuit/karate#java-api) to another Karate feature (see below).
+If you use `true` instead of `false`, the `karate-config.js` will be honored.
 You could also pass custom config via the second `Map` argument to `Runner.runFeature()`.
 This is just to demonstrate some possibilities, and you can use any combination of Java or [Scala](https://gatling.io/docs/current/session/feeder) (even without Karate) - to set up feeders.

 ```java
 List<String> catNames = (List) Runner.runFeature("classpath:mock/feeder.feature", null, false).get("names");